 City : Learning Slopes : What Employers Want

-Also, taking on a course in the sector you want to go into you will be showing your potential employer that you are really dedicated to the job you are applying for, and that you have prepared for it and planned for it.
+Also, taking on a course in the sector you want to go in to shows your potential employer that you are dedicated to the job you are applying for, and that you have prepared for it.

 Top 10 Skills Employers are Looking for

-- Teamwork : Can you work well in a group and with others?
+6) Team-work: Can you work well in a group and with others?
 Have you completed tasks and met targets as part of a wider team?
 Employers want someone who is able to work well with the people already in their office.
 Think about times you have worked on projects with others or when you played on a sports team and had success and tell your employer about it.

 How Do I Show These Skills?

 When applying for a job, you will need to show your skills in two ways: 1) on your CV and 2) in person.

 On your CV you can show your skills by documenting your education, qualifications, work experience, and hobbies.

 Education and qualifications will be easy to demonstrate with certificates, but skills such as team work, time management, and communication, can be shown by explaining the roles you undertook during work experience or previous jobs.